How do I qualify for state pension?

 The amount of state pension you will receive depends on how many years you've paid National Insurance contributions.
 To claim the full basic state pension you will need 35 years (from April 2016) but, if you’ve made fewer than 35 years' contributions and at least 10 years' worth, you’ll still get a basic state pension – it will just be adjusted to reflect the number of qualifying years you have.

 There are different types of National Insurance contributions.
 Class 1 contributions are paid by employees, Class 2 contributions are paid by self-employed people and Class 3 contributions are mostly paid voluntarily, usually by people on low wages.

 Go further: National Insurance rates - find out how much National Insurance you'll pay

 If you're working

-- And you're self-employed, and paying what's known as Class 2 National Insurance contributions
+- you're self-employed, and paying what's known as Class 2 National Insurance contributions.

 If you're not working

-- You've been out of work due to illness, unemployment or maternity leave
+- you've been out of work because of illness, unemployment or maternity leave

 You'll also receive National Insurance credits if you are in work, but don't earn enough to pay it.

 Go further: National insurance credits - get to grips with how National Insurance credits work